aklite/myrepo/README.md

 - SSG should be used while making Blogging site, Documentation
 - SSR should be used in Social media apps.
 Chatting web-apps.
 - Benifits of pre-rendering are that even if the our site's backend's server isn't working due to any of the arbitary reasons our site our site would be still ready to use.
 - I learnt how to use typescript in my React based projects.
-To learn typescript I used sometimes `typescript` [docs](https://www.typescriptlang.org/docs/) and  freecodecamp
+To learn typescript I used sometimes `typescript` [docs](https://www.typescriptlang.org/docs/) and  freecodecamp's [youtube tutorial](https://youtu.be/30LWjhZzg50)
 - I knew how to use Tailwind in my projects.
 Got even better with it while making this portfolio.
 - I learnt Open Graph which is made by facebook, to preview my site in social media.